I BUILT A Foil Assist for Under $300

 The entire BOM product links are listed on the premium PDF.
 It can save hours and hours of searching the internet.
 How much is an hour of time saved worth?

 Note: The free information contained in this website is my build process.
 The premium PDF version adds build details, photos, temperature settings, pinout diagrams, tips, tricks, pitfalls, and product links.
-The PDF is my personal build journal which can be used as a blueprint to build yours.
+The PDF is my personal build journal which can be used as a blueprint to build your own.
 It is not a traditional "instruction manual".
 It is a very detailed account of how I took an overwhelming pile of parts and methodically assembled them into a high-functioning foil assist unit.
 My journal documents what worked for me.
 If it worked for me it can work for anyone.
 Obligatory legal disclaimer: The operation and safety of any build is the builder's responsibility.

 ESC